 - iper-integer value specifying the starting stress period number for which the data specified in the PERIOD block apply.
 IPER must be less than or equal to NPER in the TDIS Package and greater than zero.
 The IPER value assigned to a stress period block must be greater than the IPER value assigned for the previous PERIOD block.
-The information specified in the PERIOD block will continue to apply for all subsequent stress periods, unless the program encounters another PERIOD block. - lakeno-integer value that defines the lake number associated with the specified PERIOD data on the line.
-LAKENO must be greater than zero and less than or equal to NLAKES. - laksetting-line of information that is parsed into a keyword and values.
-Keyword values that can be used to start the LAKSETTING string include: STATUS, STAGE, RAINFALL, EVAPORATION, RUNOFFON, WITHDRAWAL, and AUXILIARY.
+The information specified in the PERIOD block will continue to apply for all subsequent stress periods, unless the program encounters another PERIOD block. - number-integer value that defines the lake or outlet number associated with the specified PERIOD data on the line.
+NUMBER must be greater than zero and less than or equal to NLAKES for a lake number and less than or equal to NOUTLETS for an outlet number. - laksetting-line of information that is parsed into a keyword and values.
+Keyword values that can be used to start the LAKSETTING string include both keywords for lake settings and keywords for outlet settings.
+Keywords for lake settings include: STATUS, STAGE, RAINFALL, EVAPO-RATION, RUNOFF, INFLOW, WITHDRAWAL, and AUXILIARY.
+Keywords for outlet settings include RATE, INVERT, WIDTH, SLOPE, and ROUGH.

 '''

 STATUS <status>

 STAGE <stage>

 RAINFALL <rainfall>

-EVAPORATION <evaporation>
+EVAPORATION < evaporation>

-RUNOFF <runoff>
+RUNOFF < runoff>

 INFLOW <inflow>

 WITHDRAWAL <withdrawal>

+RATE <rate>

+INVERT <invert>

+WIDTH <width>

+SLOPE <slope>

+ROUGH < rough>

 AUXILIARY <auxname> <auxval>

 '''